Renormalization of Einstein-Gauss-Bonnet AdS gravity: Einstein-Gauss-Bonnet AdS gravity

 \subsection{Asymptotic analysis}

-In order to work out the counterterms for EGB in AAdS spacetimes, one considers the FG expansion defined in Eqs.~\eqref{gaussnormal} and \eqref{FG-exp}, using the effective AdS radius instead, what amounts to the change of $\ell \rightarrow \ell_{\rm eff}$.
+In order to work out the counterterms for EGB in AAdS spacetimes, one considers the FG expansion defined in Eqs.~\eqref{gaussnormal} and \eqref{FG-exp}, using the effective AdS radius instead,\footnote{From a mathematical point of view, the FG expansion for Lovelock metrics was investigated in Refs.~\cite{Albin:2005qka,yu2025conformallycompactmetricslovelock}.} what amounts to the change of $\ell \rightarrow \ell_{\rm eff}$.
 Then, this asymptotic expansion of the metric is replaced in the equations of motion (EOM) to find the subleading coefficients in terms of the boundary data $g_{(0)ij}$.
 Initially, the EOM are expressed in their independent components of the radial decomposition.
 To do so, one needs to introduce the Gauss-Codazzi relations, given in Appendix~\ref{GC}.
 It is important to determine the expansion of the extrinsic curvature in this gauge

 Then the asymptotic expansion of the field equations for the $zz$, $ij$ and $zi$ components reads

 From now on, objects in caligraphic will denote codimension-1, while the subscript $(0)$ stands for tensors constructed out of $g_{(0)ij}$, such that $\mathcal{R}^{i}_{(0)jkl}$ is the Riemann tensor of $g_{(0)ij}$ and $\mathcal{D}_{(0)i}$ denotes the Levi-Civita covariant derivative which is metric-compatible with $g_{(0)ij}$.
 Additionally, $\Delta^{\left(0\right)}$ represents the characteristic polynomial that defines the effective curvature radius of the two maximally symmetric vacua.
 This is given by the relation